kenatiod/MUT/Understanding Machine Understanding.md

 Around the same time, [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) developed the idea of a universal computing machine that could perform any conceivable mathematical computation if represented as an algorithm.
 The concept of the [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) provided a theoretical framework for both computation and AI.
 In 1950, Turing published his seminal paper [Computing Machinery and Intelligence](https://en.wikipedia.org/wiki/Computing_Machinery_and_Intelligence), which proposed an empirical test, the Turing Test, for determining if a machine can demonstrate intelligent behavior indistinguishable from that of a human.
 Although the validity and adequacy of the Turing Test has been debated, it remains an important milestone in the history of AI.

-{Insert drawing or illustration of Alan Turing.}
+{ Insert portrait of Alan Turing }

 The 1940s saw the first electronic general-purpose computers, such as [ENIAC](https://en.wikipedia.org/wiki/ENIAC), that could be programmed to perform complex calculations at high speed.
 This marked a turning point, as the technology now existed to attempt to realize the theoretical insights of Babbage, Turing, and others.
 However, the computers of the 1940s were difficult to program and lacked the storage capacity for anything beyond basic numerical computation.

-{Insert picture of the ENIAC.}
+{ Insert picture of the ENIAC }

 It was not until the early 1950s that researchers began to explore the possibility of using computers to simulate intelligent behavior.
 In 1951, [Marvin Minsky](https://en.wikipedia.org/wiki/Marvin_Minsky) and Dean Edmonds built [SNARC](https://en.wikipedia.org/wiki/Stochastic_Neural_Analog_Reinforcement_Calculator) (Stochastic Neural Analog Reinforcement Calculator), the first artificial neural network, using 3000 vacuum tubes to simulate a network of 40 neurons.
 This was a significant step towards modeling the brain and expanding the potential of computers beyond arithmetic calculations.In 1955, [Allen Newell](https://en.wikipedia.org/wiki/Allen_Newell) and [Herbert A. Simon](https://en.wikipedia.org/wiki/Herbert_A._Simon) created the "Logic Theorist", the first program deliberately engineered to mimic the problem solving skills of a human.
 It would eventually prove 38 of the first 52 theorems in [Russell and Whitehead's Principia Mathematica](https://en.wikipedia.org/wiki/Principia_Mathematica), and find new and more elegant proofs for some.
 This demonstrated the potential for computers to engage in reasoning and marked the beginning of the "symbolic" approach to AI.

-{Insert picture of Marvin Minsky and Dean Edmonds with SNARC}
+{ Insert picture of Marvin Minsky and Dean Edmonds with SNARC }
 ### B.2 -- The Birth of Artificial Intelligence as a Field

 The same year, [John McCarthy](https://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)) coined the term "artificial intelligence" in his proposal for the Dartmouth Conference, which took place in the summer of 1956.
 This gathering of leading researchers defined the scope and goals of AI, marking the birth of the field as a distinct discipline.
 Attendees included McCarthy, Minsky, Newell and Simon, all of whom would become pivotal figures in AI in the following decades.These early visionaries and milestones set the stage for the rapid development of AI in the second half of the 20th century.
 Their contributions laid the theoretical and technological foundations that would be built upon by subsequent generations of researchers.